For 47 years, Rampur Nawab’s family fought over his inheritance. Here’s what SC decided this week

 Since, we have held that they were rulers only as a matter of courtesy, to protect their erstwhile titles, the properties which were declared to be their personal properties had to be treated as their personal properties and could not be treated as properties attached to the Gaddi.”

-Therefore, the court ruled that properties of the Nawab have to be divided according to the Shariat, which means that not only will male members of the family will be entitled to a share, the women will also bequeath a part of the estate.
+Therefore, the court ruled that properties of the Nawab have to be divided according to the Shariat, which means that not only will male members of the family be entitled to a share, the women will also inherit a part of the estate.

 Among them is Begum Noor Bano, the wife of Zulfiquar Ali Khan, who set the ball rolling in the courts when he challenged his brother, the Nawab’s oldest son, Murtaza Ali Khan, 47 years ago.
 And also Talat Fatima Hasan, the granddaughter of Raza Ali Khan, who took the battle further.